-ATS-GPU is designed to be compatible with all compute capability 3.0 or higher CUDA-enabled GPUs.
-Testing was done using NVIDIA Quadro P5000.
+ATS-GPU is designed to be compatible with CUDA-enabled GPUs with compute capability 3.0 and highter[‡].
+Testing was done using NVIDIA Quadro P5000 and NVIDIA GeForce[®] RTX 2080 Ti.

 It should be noted that ATS-GPU supports only one GPU at a time.
 If you have multiple GPUs installed in your computer, ATS-GPU will let you select one of them for use.